ampproject/amp.dev/content/docs/fundamentals/validate@ko.md

 $ amphtml-validator several_errors.html
-several_errors.html:23:2 The attribute 'charset' may not appear in tag 'meta name= and content='. several_errors.html:26:2 The tag 'script' is disallowed except in specific forms. several_errors.html:32:2 The mandatory attribute 'height' is missing in tag 'amp-img'. (https://www.ampproject.org/ko/docs/reference/components/amp-img.html 참조) several_errors.html:34:2 The attribute 'width' in tag 'amp-ad' is set to the invalid value '100%'. (https://www.ampproject.org/ko/docs/reference/components/amp-ad.html 참조)
+several_errors.html:23:2 The attribute 'charset' may not appear in tag 'meta name= and content='. several_errors.html:26:2 The tag 'script' is disallowed except in specific forms. several_errors.html:32:2 The mandatory attribute 'height' is missing in tag 'amp-img'. (https://www.ampproject.org/ko/docs/reference/components/amp-img.html) several_errors.html:34:2 The attribute 'width' in tag 'amp-ad' is set to the invalid value '100%'. (https://www.ampproject.org/ko/docs/reference/components/amp-ad.html)
 ...
 [/sourcecode]